UAL-RE/ReBACH/README.md

     - post_process_script_command - optional: The terminal command (including arguments) to invoke a script to be run AFTER the files are copied and logic applied to the preservation storage (note: this action is not currently implemented)
     - curation_storage_location - required: The file system location where the Curation files reside
 - Ensure the aforementioned Dependencies and Requirements are met
-- Navigate to the root directory of ReBACH via the terminal and start the script by entering the command `python3 app.py` or `python app.py` depending on your system configuration (note: the script must be run using Python 3.9 or greater)
+- Navigate to the root directory of ReBACH via the terminal and start the script by entering the command `python3 app.py .env.ini` or `python app.py .env.ini` depending on your system configuration (note: the script must be run using Python 3.9 or greater)
 - Informational and error output will occur in the terminal.
 The same output will be appeneded to a file in the logs location with today's date with some additional information and error logging occurring in the file
 - Final preservation package output will occur in the preservation location you specified in the env.ini file